denten-books/plain-text/4-screen.md

 > that God's own ear / Listens delighted.
 (John Milton, "Paradise Lost," V,
 > 620, 622-627)

-Whether too discrete or too continuous, the critics agree on the danger of digitization.
-Digital being takes place of determinism and mechanization in the role of the age-old opponent to humanism.
+Whether too discrete or too continuous, critics agree on the danger of digitization.
+Digital being follows determinism and mechanization as the opponent to humanism.
 Whether it is Plato discussing the role of writing in *Phaedrus*, or Fish discussing the development of digital humanities through Milton, critics worry that successive modes of representation fail to weave the human experience into the fabric of new media.
 New media thus always retreats from some previously constructed category of the human, with one audience applauding the liberatory, post-human potential of the motion and the other lamenting its potential for destruction and demise.
-It is not a surprise then to often find the notion of the human close to the debates around digital and analog modes of representation.
 A vision of humanity is always at stake, with all its spiritual and political consequences.

-Because the apprehension of media is grounded at some basic level in the physical capabilities of human perception, new media affect the very notion of what it means to be human.
-I mean this beyond simply "new ways of seeing" in a way a telescope or a camera can be thought of as an extension of human the eye.
-I am interested first in the challenge digital media pose to humanity as a determined, a priori category.[^ln5-apriori] The repeated contradictions in the conversation about digital media expose historically contingent anxieties.
+Because apprehension is grounded in the physical capabilities of human perception, new media affect the very notion of what it means to be human.
+I am interested first and foremost in the challenge digital media pose to humanity as a determined, a priori category.[^ln5-apriori] The repeated contradiction in debates around digital media exposes a historically contingent anxiety.
 Both orthodoxies of humanism and the futuristic ambition of post-humanism are therefore displaced onto the same digital--analog continuum.
-The material conditions of media production do not however allow for social constructivism unmoored from the senses.
-The development of telegraphs and televisions depends on the limits of human perception intrinsically.
-The illusion of continuity disappears when a projection flickers much slower than 60 frames per second, for example.
+The material conditions of media production do not, however, allow for social constructivism unmoored from the senses.
+The development of telegraphs and televisions depended on the limits of human perception.
+Likewise, the illusion of continuity disappears when a projection flickers much slower than 60 frames per second.
 We are left then somewhere between social constructivism and technological determinism.
 A historical account of digital media must therefore acknowledge both the contingent and the essential characteristics of perception.

-In what follows I offer several case studies that challenge commonly expressed intuitions in the conversation about digital media.
-Ultimately, we will see that what appears at first to be a property of media is in fact a claim on the mode of perception: a claim on the body, a subtle corporeal manipulation, an order to comply.
+In what follows I offer two case studies that challenge commonly expressed intuitions about digital media.
+They reveal that ostensible "properties" of media are in fact claims on the mode of perception.

 [^ln5-apriori]: An apriori given because one must be human first to critically examine the concept.